MOxUnit/MOxUnit/README.md

 - Uses object oriented TestCase, TestSuite and TestResult classes, allowing for user-defined extensions.
 - Can be used directly with continuous integration services, such as [Travis-ci] and [Shippable].
 - Supports JUnit-like XML output for use with Shippable and other test results visualization approaches.
+- Supports the generation of code coverage reports using [MOCov]
 - Provides compatibility with Steve Eddin's [Matlab xUnit test framework].
 - Distributed under the MIT license, a permissive free software license.